-Protecting Sonoran Desert National Monument From Irresponsible Shooting
+Protecting Sonoran Desert National Monument from Irresponsible Shooting

 The Sonoran Desert National Monument in southwest Arizona is one of the most biologically diverse areas of the North American desert.
-The area is home to large saguaro cactus forest communities and three distinct wilderness mountain ranges that provide excellent habitat for a wide range of wildlife species including big horn sheep, endangered Sonoran pronghorn, and desert tortoise.
+The area is home to large saguaro cactus forest communities and three wilderness mountain ranges that provide excellent habitat for a wide range of wildlife species including big horn sheep, endangered Sonoran pronghorn, and desert tortoise.
 The monument also contains significant archeological and historic sites.